Complaints by and for Young People

 Response within 25 working days but this timescale can be extended up to a maximum of 65 working days and where this happens we will keep you informed.

-If complaint is not resolved, move to Stage 3.
+If the complaint is not resolved, move to Stage 3.

 Stage 3: Review panel considers complaint

-The review panel will be held within 30 working days of receiving your request and will consider the reasons for your continued dissatisfaction.
+The review panel will be held within 30 working days of receiving the request and will consider the reasons for the continued dissatisfaction.

-If complaint is not resolved, move to Stage 4.
+If the complaint is not resolved, move to Stage 4.

 Stage 4: Local Government and Social Care Ombudsman

-If you remain dissatisfied you have the right to refer your complaint to the Local Government and Social Care Ombudsman.
-The Ombudsman is there to consider complaints about council services and you can approach them at any time during your complaint.
+If dissatisfied, you have the right to refer your complaint to the Local Government and Social Care Ombudsman.
+The Ombudsman is there to consider complaints about council services, and you can approach them at any time during your complaint.

-Complaints dealt with under the council's corporate complaints procedure
+Complaints are dealt with under the council's corporate complaints procedure.

 - Local Government and Social Care Ombudsman, PO Box 4771, Coventry, CV4 0EH;